 The idea of making your home eco-friendly can seem like a daunting task and for some, the idea of it can conjure up images of rooms that are cold or futuristic, and clinical to look at.
-But, it’s time to move on from those ideas, and with the government’s newly announced Green Homes Grant – a voucher scheme to help 650,000 homes in England become more energy-efficient – there couldn’t be a better moment.
-We have 8 ideas for improving your home with the grant, but what about your general lifestyle?
+But, it’s time to move on from those thoughts.
+We have 8 ideas to make your home more energy efficient, but what about your general lifestyle?

 By taking each room in turn, you can ease yourself into the eco mindset and before you know it, your eco credentials will be through the roof.